Chris-Bland/textGpt/README.md

 ### Changing the OpenAI Model

 By default, TextGPT uses the `gpt-3.5-turbo` model from OpenAI.
-To use a different model, visit the [OpenAI Models Documentation](https://platform.openai.com/docs/models) to select a model, and then update the model name in the `queryGpt` Lambda function.
+To use a different model, visit the [OpenAI Models Documentation](https://platform.openai.com/docs/models) to select a model, and then update the model name in the `model` element of the config.ts at the stack level.

 ## Getting Started